Ride-The-Lightning/RTL/docs/Roadmap.md

 ### C-Lightning
 We want to extend the RTL UI framework to other lightning node implementations as well.
 The current architecture can support it without major re-engineering, as we have an api abstraction layer written in nodejs.
 Additionally, projects like [Lighter](https://gitlab.com/inbitcoin/lighter), offer a lot of promise to speed up the development process for this.

-### Globalization
+### Multi-Language Support
-Multi-language support.
 We can provide a customizable framework for multi-language support.
 But to extend support for other languages would require contribution from the development community, to use the framework and create multi-language support.

 ### Ongoing UX improvement
 We believe UX improvement is a never-ending cycle.
 And, we must keep the UI/UX fresh and optimal with ongoing user feedback and inputs from UX subject-matter-experts.
 Contribution on UX suggestions is more than welcome and we have created a project to exclusively focus on UX issues and priorities.